iuni-cadre/cadre-website-content/pages/03.work-with-us/sidebar.md

 The[ Web of Science Group](https://clarivate.com/webofsciencegroup/) and [Microsoft Research](https://www.microsoft.com/en-us/research/project/academic/) generously donated datasets, training resources, and other resources to our team.
 These two partners also helped fund our [fellowship program](https://cadre.iu.edu/work-with-us/cadre-fellowship), including sending fellow teams to [ISSI 2019](https://cadre.iu.edu/news-and-events/events/rome).

-If you are an organization interested in contributing datasets, resources, or partnering with us in any other way, please [contact us](https://cadre.iu.edu/contact-us) or email us at <a href = "mailto: cadre@iu.edu">c a d r e @ i u . e d u.</a>
+If you are an organization interested in contributing datasets, resources, or partnering with us in any other way, please [contact us](https://cadre.iu.edu/contact-us).

 #### Join our partner institutions ####
 ##### Data infrastructure partners: